 Each cat is specially created for you.
-Depending on my workload, a cat will be on its way to you in 3-5 business days.
+Depending on my workload, a cat will be on its way to you in 1-2 weeks.

 Before placing your order, please contact me to check for availability.
 I might have a cat ready to ship.